Duct tape is one of those marvelous all-purpose tools that all preppers love.

 Contrary to popular belief, duct tape does not contain any thin metal or foil core; this urban legend started because aluminum powder is typically mixed into the low-density polyethylene that coats the fabric scrim, yielding both duct tape’s impressive weather resistance and its infamous, default gray color.

-The adhesive component of duct tape is invariably a pressure sensitive adhesive, abbreviated PSA.
+The type of adhesive in duct tape is invariably a pressure sensitive adhesive, abbreviated PSA.

-PSAs are polymeric adhesives that are equally water-resistant, semi-solid, and able to function independently of any solvent component evaporation.
+PSAs are polymeric adhesives that are equally water-resistant, semi-solid layers, and able to function independently of any solvent component evaporation.

 This means that they are less messy than conventional glues, and bond instantly using only pressure during application.